AutoActuary/app-builder/app_builder/src-legacy/deployment-and-release-scripts/readme.md

 like-mutation of interconnected functions and routines.

 The main interface for using these scripts is the "application.bat" file includes in copy-pasties.
 It acts as both a wrapper for these scripts and as a method to get this all up and running as a submodule.
-It's a mess, but for now at least a working mess!
-I'm still proud of it, though :P
+It's a mess.

 ### Dolf, 2021/01/28: